|

 First, download

-Before playing the Save+Copy.wcm macro
+Then, before playing the Save+Copy.wcm

-messages) in the modification area are optional.
+in the modification area are optional.

 This is easy to do: